futape/gustav/GvBlock-option-processing.md

 The string must not be empty.
 The specified path is treated relatively to the source directory.
 Therefore that directory's path is prepended to the path.
 Finally the path must point on a file.
 The final string always starts with a directory separator.
 Although it's not recommended, the source directory can be left using `..` path segments.
+Please note that this is an experimental feature.